Cajun Words & Phrases

 - Allons (a-low-n) - let's go

 - Avoir faim (a-vwah-fah-n) - to be hungry

 - bon ami (bon a-mee) - good friend

-- boucherie (boo-cher-ee) - a social event in whcih you butcher a hog with very little waste; Cajuns would make boudin, hog's head cheese and cracklins in addition to the other cuts of meat
+boucherie (boo-cher-ee) - a social event in which you butcher a hog with very little waste; Cajuns would make boudin, hog's head cheese and cracklins in addition to the other cuts of meat.

 - ca c'est bon (sa-say-bohn) - it's so good

 - ca va bien (sa-va-bee-ehn) - I'm well; okay